qindianf2000/LazUnits/Indy10/OpenSSL/How to Configure OpenSSL Certs on Windows.md

 # Configuring the Windows certificate store

-In order to be able to use the certificate for the website, the certificates need to be imported into the Windows certificate store.
+Import certificates into the Windows certificate store.

-When you open the start menu in Windows 10 and you type "certificates", Windows comes up with two relevant suggestions:
+Windows start menu, search "certificates":
 - Manage computer certificates
 - Manage user certificates
 Both will be needed to install the SSL certificate.

 ## Computer certificates

-When the context menu for Personal is accessed there is an option "Import" under All Tasks.
-Selecting this item will start a wizard to select and import a certificate.
-In this certificate store both the rootCA.pem and server.pfx certificate need to be imported.
-By importing server.pfx the SSL certificate becomes selectable in IIS.
+Personal context menu: All Tasks, Import: rootCA.pem Personal context menu: All Tasks, Import: server.pfx

-Importing rootCA.pem will stop IIS from generating warnings the certificate chain is not complete.
+rootCA.pem will stop IIS from generating warnings the certificate chain is not complete. server.pfx allows the SSL certificate to be selectable in IIS.

-At this point, when there is an HTTPS binding and you would try to visit https://acme-site.dev using Chrome in Windows, you would still see an warning page instead of the website itself.
-This is because Windows still needs to be told it can trust certificates signed with the self created root certificate.
+At this point, try to visit https://acme-site.dev using Chrome in Windows.
+You will see a warning page instead of the website itself.
+Windows still needs to be told it can trust certificates signed with the self created root certificate.

 ## Personal certificates (user certificates)

-In order to inform Windows it can trust certificates issued with the self created root certificate, the root certificate should be imported under personal certificates.
-This application looks the same as the one for managing the computer certificates.
-The big difference is the location where the root certificate should be imported into: Trusted Root Certification Authorities.
+Personal context menu: All Tasks, Import: rootCA.pem Import into: Trusted Root Certification Authorities.

-Importing the rootCA.pem certificate in this location will be met with a warning message.
-It informs that accepting an CA certificate from an unknown origin is dangerous and to make sure the certificate is actually legit.
+You will be met with a warning message that accepting an CA certificate from an unknown origin is dangerous and to make sure the certificate is actually legit - answer Yes.

-Since the certificate being added to the certificate store is the self signed certificate this dialog can safely be answered with Yes.
-With the root certificate added to the list of trusted root certification authorities all the steps are done.
-Opening https://acme-site.dev will no longer display any warnings, instead Chrome will display a nice "secure" status in the URL bar.
+Opening https://acme-site.dev will no longer display any warnings.
+Instead Chrome will display a nice "secure" status in the URL bar.

 ## Other